 Ballistic missiles can be launched from a variety of platforms, including silos, trucks, trains, submarines, ships, and aircraft.
-There are four general classifications based on the maximum distance the missile can travel: short-range (less than 1,000 kilometers); medium-range (1,000 – 3,000 kilometers); intermediate range (3,000 – 5,500 kilometers); and intercontinental ballistic missiles, or ICBMs (more than 5,500 kilometers).
+There are four general classifications based on the maximum distance the missile can travel: short range (less than 1,000 kilometers); medium range (1,000–3,000 kilometers); intermediate range (3,000–5,500 kilometers); and intercontinental, or ICBMs (more than 5,500 kilometers).

 Ballistic missiles have three stages of flight: boost phase, which begins at launch and lasts until rocket engines finish; midcourse phase, the longest stage, when the projectile is on its parabolic path to the target; and terminal phase, when the detached warhead reenters the atmosphere, often traveling less than a minute to impact.